 What are the ways to select the right consolidation loan?

 Compare the interest rates offered by different financial institutions before selecting a debt consolidation loan.
-Find out the company that charges low monthly installment on the loan.
+Find out the pros and cons of debt consolidation company that charges low monthly installment on the loan.
 Negotiation can help you get better rates with the companies.
 Try to look for fixed rate loans then the fluctuating market rate will not have any impact on the loan program.
 It will be beneficial to select a debt consolidation loan if the monthly payment is lower than current bill payment.

 Make sure that the loan company you choose is not rigid on the repayment plan.
 If your financial situation improves then you can make large payments and settle your debt faster.